Can snoring really cause a sore throat? – Why it might and 12 ways to prevent it

 So, if you a snoring sleep apnea patient, the back of your throat is likely super inflamed and more prone to sore throats.

-What this all means is that if you snore it’s quite possible it can give you a sore throat and aggravate throats inflammed from other causes.
+What this all means is that if you snore it’s quite possible it can give you a sore throat and it can aggravate a throat already inflammed from other causes.

 How can I keep snoring from giving me a sore throat?